roghuchi/Preseed/README.md

 Auto Debian installation with Preseed

+## What is Preseed?
+Preseeding is a method for automating the installation of the Debian operating system. we should replace preseed to initrd file.

 ## Disk partition format

 When a partition is introduced, 3 numbers will be considered for it. minimum, priority and maximum!